isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-december.md

 ### <a name="summary"></a>Resumo

-A Microsoft vai transitar todo o processamento de assinaturas eletrónicas do DocuSign para o Adobe Sign
+A Microsoft vai fazer a transição de todo o processamento de assinaturas eletrónicas do DocuSign para o Adobe Sign

 ### <a name="impacted-audience"></a>Audiência impactada